The Norman Conquests: Outline

 The small scale of the drama is typical of Ayckbourn.
-There are only six characters, namely Norman, his wife Ruth, her brother Reg and his wife Sarah, Ruth's sister Annie, and Tom, Annie's next-door-neighbour.
+There are only six characters, namely Norman, his wife Ruth, her brother Reg and his wife Sarah, Ruth's and Reg's sister Annie, and Tom, Annie's next-door-neighbour.
 A seventh unseen and unheard character is in the house, upstairs: the bedridden mother of Reg, Ruth and Annie.

 The plays are at times wildly comic, and at times poignant, in their portrayals of the relationships among the six characters.

 Each play is self-contained, and they may be watched in any order.
 Some of the scenes overlap, and on several occasions a character's exit from one play corresponds with an entrance in another.
 Similarly, noise and commotion in one room can sometimes be heard by characters in another.

 The plays were not written to be performed simultaneously, although Ayckbourn did achieve that some twenty-five years later in House & Garden.

 The premise is that Annie lives in a countryside house taking care of her demanding mother, and has decided that she needs a weekend off.
-Reg and Sarah have agreed to come and take care of Annie's & Reg's mother for a week-end while Annie goes on a short trip.
+Reg and Sarah have agreed to come and take care of Annie's and Reg's mother for a week-end while Annie goes on a short trip.
 However, Annie is secretly planning to meet up with her sister Ruth's charming, rakish husband Norman for an illicit weekend together (something Annie has never done before, and is unsure about).
-However, things go wrong when Norman shows up at the house early to pick up Annie contrary to plan, and everybody ends up at the house for the entire week-end, and various arguments ensue while the characters have differing degrees of understanding about what's actually happening.
+However, things go wrong when Norman shows up at the house early to pick up Annie contrary to plan, and everybody ends up at the house for the entire week-end.
+Various arguments ensue while the characters have differing degrees of understanding about what's actually happening.